 - Scheduled Time – These two fields require a scheduling time for task execution.

-- Priority – When multiple tasks are configured for execution, the priority setting determines the execution succession.
-You can select Low, Normal, or High priority.
+- Priority – When multiple tasks are configured for execution, this setting defines the execution priority.
+You can select Low, Normal, or High.

 - Show Log – Displays a view of the box log file containing entries about the last executed task.
-Box log files are stored on the CC.
-Their view can also be triggered by double-clicking a box entry in the list.
+Box log files are stored on the Control Center.
+You can view them by double-clicking a box entry in the list.

 - Clear Log – Clears the log files of all selected boxes.
 This should be done before executing a new task.

-The following action menu only applies for the Objects tab:
+The following action menu applies only to the Objects tab:

-- Edit – Clicking this button allows editing a selected object.
+- Edit – Clicking this button allows you to edit a selected object.